Ravencentric/juicenet-cli/docs/nyuu-config-files.md

 === "Public"

-    This config does not obfuscate anything except `from` and public indexers will index it.
+    This config does not obfuscate anything and public indexers will index it.
     This will be the config you pass to `NYUU_CONFIG_PUBLIC`.

+    !!! note
+        You must change `"from": "example@example.com",` in this config.
+        This is similar to a "username" field for your uploads and is necessary for public indexers to index your uploads.
+        For example, seadex uploads use `"from": "seadex@releases.moe",`.
+This does not need to be a real domain, so you can write whatever you want.

     ```json
     {